-Fitzpatrick is the author and editor of eight books that are all tied to New York City history.
+Kevin is the author and editor of eight books that are all tied to New York City history.
 His most recent is 111 Places in the Bronx That You Must Not Miss (Emons), the first guide to the borough in five years.
 His previous book, World War One New York: A Guide to the City’s Enduring Ties to the Great War (Globe Pequot Press); won the Apple Award for Outstanding Achievement in Non-Fiction Book Writing by the Guides Association of New York City (GANYC).
 He has also written The Algonquin Round Table New York (Globe Pequot Press), Under The Table: A Dorothy Parker Cocktail Guide (Lyons Press), and A Journey Into Dorothy Parker’s New York (Roaring Forties Press).
 He is the editor of Dorothy Parker Complete Broadway, 1918-1923 (Donald Books) and co-editor The Lost Algonquin Round Table (Donald Books).
 Fitzpatrick is also co-host, with Joanna Leban, of the podcast Joanna and Kevin’s Big Show, which records at The Lambs.
 In 2019 it won the GANYC Apple Award for Outstanding Achievement in New York City Podcast or Spoken Word Recording.

-He is a licensed NYC sightseeing guide, and has been leading literary and history tours of New York for 20 years with his company Big Apple Fanatics Tours.
+Kevin is a licensed NYC sightseeing guide, and has been leading literary and history tours of New York for 20 years with his company Big Apple Fanatics Tours.
 He leads walking tours of Manhattan, Brooklyn, and Governors Island.
-Kevin launched dorothyparker.com in 1998 and founded the Dorothy Parker Society.
+He has also led tours to visit Lambs interred in Woodlawn Cemetery and Green-Wood Cemetery.
 In his spare time he is a WWI reenactor and enjoys sleeping in a tent and marching in parades, things he did 30 years ago in the Marine Corps.

-He also created, researches, and writes the “Kensico Vaudeville Project,” to document the members of the National Vaudeville Association interred in Westchester County.
+He created, researches, and writes the “Kensico Vaudeville Project,” to document the members of the National Vaudeville Association interred in Westchester County.
 In 2014 he was chairman of the Marx Brothers Festival, Marxfest.